wwu-mmll/photonai/documentation/docs/examples/imbalanced_data.md

 <div class="photon-docu-header">
     <p>
         We have a simple solution for imbalanced classes in a classification problem.
-    Based on the imblearn package, you can choose between over-, under- and combinesampling.
+    Based on the <a href="https://imbalanced-learn.readthedocs.io/en/stable/index.html" target="_blank">
+    imbalanced-learn package</a>, you can choose between over-, under- and combinesampling.
     Have a look at the <a href="https://imbalanced-learn.readthedocs.io/en/stable/index.html" target="_blank"> Developer Website</a> for details  about the balancing data algorithms.
     </p>